 Gigi's Cupcakes, a family-owned web-based bakery business, has opened its first bricks and mortar shop on Springfield Avenue in Maplewood.
-Stony's in South Orange has sold the cupcakes for years, making them a local favorite.

 "Everyone has been so warm and welcoming," said Gigi Gallodoro, who owns the business with her sister, Nicole.
 "The Springfield Avenue Partnership is so lovely and wonderful, they are a great team."

 The shop, at the corner of Springfield and Indiana Street, across from the location of the Maplewood Farmers Market, was formerly ID Bakery.